nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/My Spark List.md

 	- Solitude
 	- Intelligence
 - My 10 Book Titles
+	1. 1.
+Use sparks to light a fire in your mind.
+	2. Then start with the subtitles, ususually starting with "How".
 		- Objectivity is the one tool you need
 		- Why do you need to be rational
 		- How to be rational because it is rational to be so.
 		- How do kids think & how to talk to them